Borough of Pendle: History

 The Barnoldswick, Earby and Skipton elements were in the West Riding of Yorkshire prior to 1974.
 The term West Craven is often used for the area transferred from Yorkshire to Lancashire in 1974.
 The new district was named Pendle after the hill, forest and river.
 The district was awarded borough status on 15 September 1976, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Pennine Lancashire unitary authority.